Israel cool to U.S. call for West Bank tactics review | Law-Order

 Israel cool to U.S. call for West Bank tactics review

-"I tried to reach him but he (the soldier) aimed two bullets at me, so I couldn't go out."
-The army said in a statement that an improvised explosive device was thrown and shots were fired at soldiers, who returned fire.
-Islamic Jihad claimed Tayeh as a member and said he had died "during clashes".
+Echoing earlier remarks by Defence Minister Banny Gantz, Lapid, who is hoping to win a Nov.
+1 election, said only Israel's chief of staff determines its policy on rules of engagement.
+RAIDS Israel has stepped up its incursions into the West Bank since a wave of deadly Palestinian street attacks in Israeli cities.

 Israel signalled opposition on Wednesday to U.S. calls to review rules of engagement in the occupied West Bank as it pressed on with a near-daily series of operations against militants in the area in which dozens of Palestinians have been killed.
-"The IDF's Chief of the General Staff, and he alone, determines, and will continue to determine the rules of engagement in accordance with our operational needs and values of the IDF (Israel Defence Forces)," Defence Minister Benny Gantz said.
+"No one will dictate our rules of engagement to us, when we are the ones fighting for our lives," Israeli Prime Minister Yair Lapid said at a military ceremony in Haifa.

 As part of near-nightly security sweeps focussed on the Iranian-backed faction, the army carried out arrests and searches in several locations.
 The slain man, Younis Tayeh, 21, had left the family home in Fara'a camp near the city of Tubas to try to find his uncle after hearing that he had been detained, Tayeh's twin brother Hussein told Reuters.